LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Remove reactn dependency
   * convert notifications to use a NotificationsContext (plus useNotificationsContext and withNotificationsContext)
   * EditableGridPanelForUpdate update so that it stores and display data errors as an Alert instead of having app use createNotification
+  * DetailEditRenderer.tsx fix for displaying date picker input for case where initial value is empty (regression from changes in 2.196.1)

 ### version 2.198.0
 *Released*: 12 July 2022